We Behave Like Ants: Feedback Loops and Collective Failure

 I’ve been wondering whether there’s a structural parallel between human behavior under modern capitalism and a well-known ant control mechanism: the sugar-and-borax bait loop.

+The setup is simple.
 Ants are drawn to sweetness.
+Borax is a slow-acting poison.

 Combined, they create a feedback loop the colony cannot escape.

-The ants gorge on the sugar, mark the trail, recruit others, and carry the bait home to feed the queen—unknowingly poisoning the entire system.
+The ants gorge on the sugar, mark the trail, recruit others, and carry the bait home to feed the queen — unknowingly poisoning the entire system.

 No malice.
 No awareness.
 Just incentives doing their job.